Help When You’re Not Sure About Exercising and Back Pain?

 Updated October 31, 2017 | SN Health Resources | Updated Feb 7, 2018

 For Part One, see “Worried About Exercise to Relieve Back Pain?”

-If you have reservations or concerns about using exercise to treat and relieve back pain, I understand.
+If you have reservations or concerns about using physical activity to treat and relieve your pain, I understand.
 They are valid and respected.

 If you are suffering from pain, you may already have limitations.
 Most likely, your physical options are limited and restrict you from exercising.

 Some of the most shared and important questions include:

 - Is it safe to when it hurts?